Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Conclusion and outlook

 In this work, we investigated the classical thermal phase transition of the one-dimensional spin-$1/2$ long-range transverse-field Ising model (LRTFIM), examining two representative regimes: the long-range interacting case with $\alpha = 0.8$ and the more short-range-like case with $\alpha = 1.8$.
 Using the TDVP algorithm within the tensor-network framework, we approximated thermal states through their purified MPS representations and analyzed both the Schmidt gap, capturing quantum entanglement, and the stabilizer Rényi entropies (SREs), probing quantum magic and numerical complexity.\\

-For the entanglement study, we considered large systems ($N = 200, 250, 300, 350, 400$) and extracted critical temperatures and critical exponents via a finite-size scaling analysis of the Schmidt gap.
-For the magic analysis, we restricted ourselves to smaller system sizes ($N = 16, 32, 64$) due to the computational cost of evaluating SREs.
+For the entanglement study, we considered eight different system sizes and extracted critical temperatures and critical exponents via a finite-size scaling analysis of the Schmidt gap for the five largest systems ($N = 200, 250, 300, 350, 400$).
+Our estimate of $\nu$ seems quite consistent with previous work, at least in the short range limit.
+For the magic analysis, we restricted ourselves to the three smaller system sizes ($N = 16, 32, 64$) due to the computational cost of evaluating SREs.
 Remarkably, both indicators independently signal the thermal transition: the Schmidt gap collapses from $1$ to $0$, while the magic displays a pronounced peak as a function of $\beta$.
 For $\alpha = 1.8$, the transition points inferred from these two diagnostics agree well; for $\alpha = 0.8$, quantitative differences appear, reflecting stronger finite-size effects in the long-range regime.
 This distinction between mild and strong size dependence provides a consistent picture of the crossover between short-range and long-range behavior.\\

 It is important to emphasize that, for the specific class of purification we employ, our analysis does not yield the \emph{true} magic or entanglement of the thermal mixed state: both quantities are affected by the MPS purification ansatz and by the finite bond dimension.
 Nevertheless, the approximation is sufficiently robust for the purpose of locating the thermal transition, which is the primary objective of our study.\\